dataiku-research/transferability_metrics_for_object_detection/README.md

 ## Contributing

-Our implementation of TransRate and regularized H-Score have been merged in the [Transfer-Learning Library]((https://github.com/thuml/Transfer-Learning-Library)).
+Our implementations of TransRate and regularized H-Score have been merged in the [Transfer-Learning Library](https://github.com/thuml/Transfer-Learning-Library).
 For other transferability metrics we've used their implementation.